MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

 5. Determine the optimal storage location for the index.
 A nonclustered index can be stored in the same filegroup as the underlying table, or on a different filegroup.
 The storage location of indexes can improve query performance by increasing disk I/O performance.
 For example, storing a nonclustered index on a filegroup that is on a different disk than the table filegroup can improve performance because multiple disks can be read at the same time.
      Alternatively, clustered and nonclustered indexes can use a partition scheme across multiple filegroups.
 Partitioning makes large tables or indexes more manageable by letting you access or manage subsets of data quickly and efficiently, while maintaining the integrity of the overall collection.
 For more information, see [Partitioned Tables and Indexes](../relational-databases/partitions/partitioned-tables-and-indexes.md).
 When you consider partitioning, determine whether the index should be aligned, that is, partitioned in essentially the same manner as the table, or partitioned independently.

-##  <a name="General_Design"></a> General Index Design Guidelines
+##  <a name="General_Design"></a> General index design guidelines
- Experienced database administrators can design a good set of indexes, but this task is very complex, time-consuming, and error-prone even for moderately complex databases and workloads.
+ Experienced database administrators can design a good set of indexes, but this task is complex, time-consuming, and error-prone even for moderately complex databases and workloads.
 Understanding the characteristics of your database, queries, and data columns can help you design optimal indexes.

-### Database Considerations
+### Database considerations
  When you design an index, consider the following database guidelines:

 -   Large numbers of indexes on a table affect the performance of `INSERT`, `UPDATE`, `DELETE`, and `MERGE` statements because all indexes must be adjusted appropriately as data in the table changes.
 For example, if a column is used in several indexes and you execute an `UPDATE` statement that modifies that column's data, each index that contains that column must be updated as well as the column in the underlying base table (heap or clustered index).